 - AHLT A402 General Medical Cytology (3 cr.)
-Basic features of cellular morphology, cellular physiology, and cytogenetics, as related to medical cytology; cancer cells presented through lecture, laboratory study demonstrations. - AHLT A403 Hormonal Cytology (3 cr.)
+Basic features of cellular morphology, cellular physiology, cytogenetics, and cell changes seen with radiation and chemotherapy as related to medical cytology; cancer cells presented through lecture, laboratory study demonstrations. - AHLT A403 Hormonal Cytology (3 cr.)
 The anotomic histologic and physiologic properties of endocrine tissues and their cytologic influence on the epithelium of the female genital tract. - AHLT A412 Gynecologic Cytology, Nonmalignant Conditions (3 cr.)
-Cell types encountered in normal individuals; cyclic variations; changes in honmonal dysfunction, inflammatory c anres, - AHLT A422 Gynecologic Cytology, Malignant Conditions (3 cr.)
-Study of cancer cells of different types and arising in several sites.
-Course enables student to recognize sources and type of lesion from appearance of exfoliated cells. - AHLT A432 Pulmonary Cytology (3 cr.)
+Cell types encountered in normal individuals; cyclic variations; changes in honmonal dysfunction, inflammatory changes. - AHLT A422 Gynecologic Cytology, Malignant Conditions (3 cr.)
+Study of cancer cells of different types and arising in various gynecologic sites.
+Course enables student to diagnose cancer and precancerous pathologic entities through changes in cell morphology. - AHLT A432 Pulmonary Cytology (3 cr.)
 Systematic study of normal, nonmalignant, and malignant cells in lower respiratory system. - AHLT A442 Cytology of Body Fluids (2 cr.)
-Study of cells in effusions associated with nonmalignant and malignant diseases. - AHLT A453 Cytology of the Gastrointestinal Tract (2 cr.)
+Study of cells in effusions associated with nonmalignant and malignant diseases.

+- AHLT A453 Cytology of the Gastrointestinal Tract (2 cr.)
 Study of cells associated with nonmalignant and malignant diseases of the gastrointestinal tract, including the oral cavity, esophagus, stomach, and small and large intestines. - AHLT A454 Urinary Tract Cytology (2 cr.)
 Clinical cytologic study of cells from normal, nonmalignant, and malignant diseases of the urinary tract, to include the urethra, ureters, renal pelvis, bladder, prostate, seminal vessicles, and kidney. - AHLT A455 Fine Needle Aspiration Cytology (2 cr.)
 The study of nonmalignant and malignant cells aspirated from lung, thyroid and salivary glands, breast, liver, prostate, lymph nodes, soft tissue masses, and other organs. - AHLT A462 Techniques in Medical Cytology (2 cr.)
 Fixation and staining procedures, preparation of smears and cell blocks from fluids and other exfoliates; use of millipore filter techniques and fluorescence microsopcy. - AHLT A465 Certification Internship (6 cr.)
 Includes six months of internship required by the Registry.
 Students gain further practical experience by working with routine cytology material.
 Conferences and research papers are used to provide additional experience. - AHLT A470 Seminar in Cytology (cr. arr.)
 Review of current literature pertaining to diagnostic cytology.
 Reports and discussions by students and faculty.